suffolklibraries/lgc/content/collections/events/moving-minds-25-09.md

   [info@danceeast.co.uk(mailto:info@danceeast.co.uk)

   [01473 295230](tel:01473295230)
-end_date: '2024-11-05 18:30'
+end_date: '2024-09-25 11:45'
-attendance_information: '- Adults with additional needs'
+attendance_information: '- All welcome'
 duplicated_from: 2a6e541d-f081-4760-b5a9-312fdc7f9066
-cost_details: '£6 per workshop or pay as you can'
+cost_details: 'Donations welcome'
 ---
-Our fun, friendly and inclusive Springboard classes give adults with additional needs the opportunity to move and explore, using dance as a tool to develop skills.
+Run in association with Inside Out, Moving Minds is open to anyone who feels drawn to the idea of creative dance and movement to support their wellbeing and mental health.